Dawn Swann: Relationship with Garry Hobbs and departure

 An unrequited love storyline was featured in Dawn's narrative.
 Garry Hobbs, played by Ricky Groves, continuously attempted to woo Dawn, to no avail.
 In October 2008, Tointon revealed that she wanted to see Dawn and Garry unite as a couple: "Fingers crossed as I really enjoy working with Ricky Groves.
 My mum wants [them] to get together.
 And people come up to me on the street and they’re all rooting for [them].
 I think Dawn is coming to realise that Garry has been the one rock who is always there."

 In March 2009, it was announced that Tointon, along with Groves, had been axed from the show, as producers had decided not to renew her contract.
 Tointon said she was excited about her exit storylines, but was also reportedly upset by the axing, saying "I was heartbroken when they told me and I have to admit I did cry.
 I just have to dust myself down and get back out there.
 I've already told them that if they do plan to kill Dawn, I will refuse to close my eyes in the dying scenes."
 She said she felt sad for Dawn after hearing she would embark on an affair with Garry's boss, Phil Mitchell (Steve McFadden), but understood that it was probably right for her contract to not be renewed, as she hadn't had many storylines in 2008, saying "you can only go as far as your storylines take you."
 Following the axing, executive producer Diederick Santer said, "Dawn and Garry have some fantastic stuff to come — this spring and summer sees their love truly put to the test — and they go with our thanks and very best wishes."
 After the exit was aired, Tointon said she did not think it was very good: "Well it was interesting on the boat.
 Well... it was better than leaving in a black cab.
 When I watched it, I didn't think it was very good.
 But I did my best."
 She later admitted that the show's producers were probably right to axe the character and she was getting annoyed that Dawn did not learn from her past mistakes.

-In September 2012, Inside Soap named Dawn and Gary's exit as their number 4 happy ending, "When Dawn said she'd marry Gary, we suspected it was only because of a shared obsession with having a needless double in their names.
-(Frankly, she could do a lot better.)
-But off they chugged along the Grand Union Canal to a happy future — Garry and Dawn smiling, Summer cheerfully picking her nose.
-We'd like to think they're still together.
-But it's a long shot."
+Dawn made her final appearance on 27 August 2009.